JuusoSaavalainen/JobSearchEngine/README.md

 If you want to use the scraper to get the realtime joblisting you can do it by running version that includes the scraper locally at your own risk.

-## How to run the app locally with scraper
+## How to run the app locally with scraper (and how to setup local api key for huggingface)
 TODO